stuxunited/Assassingments/README.md

-# Assassingments
+# Assignments
-These are just programming assassinment given by our Faculty Teacher
+These are just programming assignments given by our faculty teacher